The audiologists.org Reviews Team puts in the hours. Check out how we get to our recommendations.

 On the other hand, if your hearing loss is more severe—anything over 55 dB—or if one ear is much worse than the other, you’ll probably do better with prescription hearing aids fitted by a professional.
 This is also the way to go if you’re having trouble understanding speech even in quiet places, hear ringing in your ears, or have other ear-related health issues.
 Prescription devices are tailored to your specific needs and come with expert support to help you adjust and get the most out of them.

-Here are a few specific scenarios to consider if you think you might benefit from hearing aids:
+Here are a few specific scenarios to help you choose hearing aids:

 • If both ears are affected evenly in the speech range, over-the-counter hearing aids may work well for conversations in noisy settings.